 Get exclusive member benefits & effect social change.
 Join Today

 According to the Centers for Disease Control and Prevention (CDC), stroke is the fourth-leading cause of death in the United States.
-Brain tissue loses oxygen and food when a blood vessel in the brain ruptures and bleeds or if the blood supply to the brain is blocked.
+Brain tissue loses oxygen when a blood vessel in the brain ruptures and bleeds or if there’s a blockage in the blood supply to the brain.
 Brain cells and tissue begin to die within minutes, which causes a stroke.

 According to the CDC, most strokes are ischemic strokes.
 In this type of stroke, the arteries supplying blood to the brain narrow or get blocked.
 These blockages are often caused by blood clots or blood flow that’s severely reduced.
 The two most common types of ischemic strokes are thrombotic and embolic.
 A thrombotic stroke happens when a blood clot forms in one of the arteries supplying blood to the brain.
-Embolic stroke is when a blood clot or other debris forms in another part of the body — often the heart — and goes through the blood and gets stuck in brain arteries, also causing a blood clot.
+An embolic stroke is when a blood clot or other debris forms in another part of the body — often the heart — and moves through the blood and gets stuck in brain arteries, where it causes a blood clot.

 Inactivity can also raise your risk for stroke.
 The CDC recommends that adults get 2.5 hours of aerobic exercise every week.
 That can mean a brisk walk a few times a week.

-The risk for stroke also increases if you drink too much alcohol.
+Your risk for stroke also increases if you drink too much alcohol.
 According to the Mayo Clinic, alcohol consumption should be in moderation.
-This means no more than one drink per day for women and no more than two for men.
+This means no more than one drink per day for women, and no more than two for men.
 More than that may raise blood pressure levels and triglyceride levels, which can harden your arteries.
-Using tobacco also raises your risk since it can damage your blood vessels and heart.
-The same goes for smoking because your blood pressure rises when you use nicotine.
+Using tobacco also raises your risk, since it can damage your blood vessels and heart.
+The same goes for smoking, because your blood pressure rises when you use nicotine.

-Certain risk factors for stroke you can’t control.
+There are certain personal risk factors for stroke that you can’t control.
 Stroke risk can be linked to your:

-Stroke risk is higher in some families because health issues like high blood pressure can be based on genetic issues.
-According to the CDC, both women and men can have strokes, but it’s more common in men than in women for most age groups.
+Stroke risk is higher in some families because of genetic health issues, such as high blood pressure.
+According to the CDC, while both women and men can have strokes, they’re more common in men than in women for most age groups.
 Age is also a risk factor.
-You’re more likely to have a stroke the older you are.
-Asians and non-Hispanic whites are less likely to have a stroke than African-Americans, Hispanics, Alaska natives, and American Indians.
+The older you are, the more likely you are to have a stroke.
+Asians and Caucasians are less likely to have a stroke than African-Americans, Hispanics, Alaska Natives, and American Indians.

-As mentioned above, certain medical conditions are linked to a stroke risk.
+Certain medical conditions are linked to stroke risk.
 These include:

 These tests can also determine if your symptoms are being caused by something else.